arulhuw/cs/csweek1moduleintroduction/materials/Activity 2ModuleInformationQuiz 2(Assessment)Activity2.md

 # Activity 2: Module Information Quiz 2 (Assessment) Activity 2

-How many words should your final reflective writing have across all calculated elements?
+1. How many words should your final reflective writing have across all calculated elements?

-Select one:
-a.
+    - a.
 2,000
-b.
+    - b.
 150
-c.
-1,000
+    - c.
+1,00✔
-d.
-1,500

-How many of the 'Skills for Higher Education' learning outcomes are related to this assessment?
+2. How many of the 'Skills for Higher Education' learning outcomes are related to this assessment?

-Select one:
-a.
+    - a.
 1
-b.
-4
+    - b.
+4 ✔
-c.
+    - c.
 3
-d.
+    - d.
 5
-Your answer is incorrect.
-The correct answer is: 4

-When is the deadline for the submission of your assignment – the reflective paper?
+3. When is the deadline for the submission of your assignment – the reflective paper?

-Select one:
-a.
+    - a.
 2pm on 27 March
-b.
+    - b.
 2pm on 29 July
-c.
+    - c.
 To be confirmed (Not available in VLE)
-d.
+    - d.
 5pm on 10 April

-What does the assignment task ask you to do?
+4. What does the assignment task ask you to do?

-Select one:
-a.
+    - a.
 Describe your course
-b.
+    - b.
 Discuss your future plans
-c.
+    - c.
 Criticise the university
-d.
+    - d.
 Reflect and write